 The International Boarding Committee acts as a forum for all international pupils, to help organise and promote world events and festivals, liaise with other international pupils in local schools and to promote the integration of all pupils.

-The on-site Health Centre is staffed by qualified nurses and is open Monday to Friday for advice, support and treatment.
+The on-site Well Being Hub is staffed by qualified nurses and is open Monday to Friday for advice, support and treatment.
 Our school doctor runs a clinic each week for the boarders who need her whilst for more specialist services the school has two well-equipped hospitals within easy travelling distance.
 The School Counsellor is also available and runs a weekly walk-in clinic as well as being available for one to one appointments for anyone who would like to talk.

 Food and Drink